Kristian8606/esp32s3_audio_dsp/README.md

 *	Peak Filter: Boosts or attenuates a specific frequency with adjustable Q-factor.
 *	Low Shelf Filter: Boosts or cuts frequencies below a set threshold.
 *	High Shelf Filter: Boosts or cuts frequencies above a set threshold.
-*	Configurable Parameters:
+# Configurable Parameters:
 Filters can be customized with the following parameters:
 *	Center or cutoff frequency
 *	Gain (boost or cut)
 *	Q-factor (bandwidth control)

-How It Works
+How It Works?

 	1. Audio Input:
 The DIR9001 receives a digital audio signal (S/PDIF) and converts it to I2S.

     2. DSP Processing:
 The ESP32 processes the audio using the configured filters and applies real-time DSP algorithms.

 	3. Audio Output:
 The TDA1387 converts the processed I2S audio data into an analog signal, ready for playback through headphones or speakers.